Marcia Marx

 Marcia Marx (1931–2005) was an American artist known for dark, satirical paintings, sculptures and lithographs.

 Early life

 Marx was born to a prominent family in Newark, New Jersey.
-She counts Barbara Walters and Nancy Shevell as cousins, and her father ran the Clinton Milk Company.
+She counted Barbara Walters and Nancy Shevell as cousins, and her father ran the Clinton Milk Company.
 She studied painting at the Yale School of Art, and although her parents prevented from completing her studies, Marx moved to Mexico City, where she lived and worked for more than ten years.

 Style

 As an artist, Marx worked in many media including painting, sculpture, lithograph printing, and screen printing.
 She purposely left interpretation open, stating, "No matter what I was thinking when I created it, the viewer writes his or her own script making it a far more intriguing experience."
 Marx frequently painted "Felliniesque characters and impressions" in her works, evidenced as her pieces "Hop Scotch" and "Musical Chairs".
 As a visual satirist, Marx’s works, paintings and sculptures, showed a sense of the ridiculous and an eye for the bizarre and comedic elements in the human experience.